Yoast/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==

+= 11.0.0 =
+Release Date: April 16th, 2019

+Enhancements:

+* Changes the schema to output in one big Graph.
+* Adds Person markup for author pages.
+* Adds WebPage markup for all pages.
+* Adds Article markup for posts, with Person markup for the author.
+* Adds MySpace, SoundCloud, Tumblr and YouTube URL input fields to people’s profiles.
+* Changes the ‘Organization or Person’ section of the Knowledge graph settings to allow selecting an author that is the ‘Person’.

+Bugfixes:

+* Fixes an issue where the metabox would not display on term edit pages when running the development build of Gutenberg.

 = 10.1.3 =
 Release Date: April 4th, 2019